Share

 As we work towards a holistic approach to traffic safety, let’s make our voices heard and support this important initiative.
 Together, we can prevent further loss of life.

-In advance of the hearing, please tell your alderperson we are facing a traffic safety crisis in Chicago and that you support lowering the citywide speed limit from 30 mph to 25 mph.
+Please tell your alderperson we are facing a traffic safety crisis in Chicago and that you support lowering the citywide speed limit from 30 mph to 25 mph.